noahtf13/blog/content/blog/moving-to-hugo.md

 date = "2022-06-01"
 description = "Switching from Hashnode to Hugo" tags = [
-    "thoughts"
+    "Ramble"
 ]
 +++
+***
 I recently moved my _one_ post to a blog that was more custom and managed by me using Hugo + the bear blog theme instead of the very awesome and easy-to-use platform Hashnode.
+This isn't a tutorial of how I moved from Hashnode but more of my thoughts on why I did it for three bad reasons.

 # What are Hashnode, Bear Blog, and Hugo?
 ## Hashnode